astronomer/docs/learn/airflow-dbt-cosmos.md

 4. Within `my_energy_project` create a sub-directory called `models`.

 5. Create a SQL file named `select_country.sql` within the `models` folder.
 Copy the following dbt model into the file and specify the code of the country you want to analyze.
-The underlying data contains energy capacity information for european countries, you can for example use `GB` to select data from Great Britain or `FR` for data from France.
+The underlying data contains energy capacity information for several European countries, you can for example use `GB` to select data from Great Britain or `FR` for data from France.

-    ```SQL
+    ```sql
     select
         "YEAR", "COUNTRY", "SOLAR_CAPACITY", "TOTAL_CAPACITY", "RENEWABLES_CAPACITY"
     from cosmos_db.cosmos_schema.energy
     where "COUNTRY" = '<two letter country code>'
     ```

-6. Create a SQL file named `create_solar_pct.sql` within the `models` folder.
+6. Create a SQL file named `create_pct.sql` within the `models` folder.
 Copy the following dbt model into the file:

-    ```SQL
+    ```sql
     select
         "YEAR", "COUNTRY", "SOLAR_CAPACITY", "TOTAL_CAPACITY", "RENEWABLES_CAPACITY",
         "SOLAR_CAPACITY" / "TOTAL_CAPACITY" AS "SOLAR_PCT",